Mountain Fork Mighty Maxx

 What payment method do you prefer, at the time of kitten pick up?

-We accept "Cash Only" at the time of kitten pick up (checks/money orders will not be accepted).
-Also, we do not accept PayPal at the time of kitten pickup due to lack of cell phone coverage for some, in our rural area.
+We accept "Cash Only" at the time of kitten pick up (no checks).
+We do not accept PayPal at the time of kitten pickup due to lack of cell phone coverage for some, in our rural area.

 Do you have a waiting list?